tedee-com/tedee-api-doc/docs/source/webhooks/device-connection-changed.rst

 Device connection changed
 ====================================

-Webhook triggers when device connection is changed (e.g. after lock is switched on/off, bridge is plugged/unplugged from power source, bridge lost WiFi signal).
+Webhook triggers when device connection state is changed (e.g. after lock is switched on/off, bridge is plugged/unplugged from power source, bridge lost WiFi signal).
 This webhook is triggered for lock and bridge devices.

 Body